 - Mystery Shapes: Draw a variety of shapes on white paper using white crayon.
 Have students paint their paper using watercolor paint, then name the shapes they see.

 - Shape Mini Books: Have students practice writing shape names and describing attributes with printable shape books.
 They love to take these home to share with their families!

-- Shape Poems: Use these free shape poems to help students remember shape names and attributes.
+- Shape Poems: Use these shape poems to help students remember shape names and attributes.
 These catchy rhymes are always a hit in preschool classrooms!

 Shape Activities for Preschool

 Are you looking for hands-on shape activities that are ready to print and use in your preschool classroom?
 I have some resources that you’ll love!

 The first is a bundle of morning work tub activities for preschool.
 This resource is full of engaging activities that are perfect for morning work!
 Plus, these activities are grouped as beginning, middle, and end of year tasks that grow with your students.
 In this bundle, you’ll find a variety of shape practice activities for your students, as well as literacy and math activities for preschool!
 You can find this resource in my shop.